-In the event that an individual is dissatisfied with the results of the investigation, he or she may appeal to the President of the ISAE or another Society Officer.
+In the event that an individual is dissatisfied with the results of the investigation, he or she may appeal to the President of the Society.
 Any questions regarding this policy should be directed to the President of the ISAE or to another Society Officer.